 Thus, a material with an R-value of R5 is more energy efficient than an R1 material.
 R-value is also the inverse of U-value.
 For instance, you can determine a window’s U-value with this equation: 1/R-value = U-value.
 In other words, more energy efficient windows have lower U-values.

 In terms of assemblies, R-value of windows is less commonly used, because it refers to a specific material component of a window, i.e. solely the glass pane.
 On the other hand, U-value is a measure of the insulating value of an entire assembly, including the frame, hardware, spacers, glazing and glass.
 In fact, the National Fenestration Rating Council (NFRC) – which rates the energy efficiency of windows – includes just U-value in their ratings that appear on window labeling.

 More recently, window manufacturers have started developing energy efficient windows with R-value ratings.
 For instance, manufacturers now produce assemblies labeled R5 windows, which are extremely efficient and have a U-value of .2.
 One reason for the term being used is that it’s easier for consumers to grasp, i.e. an R6 window is better than an R5 window, compared to a 0.15 window trumping a .2.
 Today, though, U-value remains the industry standard for energy efficiency, and generally, it is much more commonly used to define energy efficiency.

 How Does R-value Relate to Window Assemblies

-R-value can be used to define the efficiency of a specific component.
+R-value of glass can be used to define the efficiency of a specific component.
 For instance, a window’s frame would have a specific R-value, while the glass, or glazing, would have a different value.
-Here’s an example: Single-pane glass that is one-fourth inch thick has an R-value around .90, while a double-paned window of similar thickness would be nearly double at roughly 1.7.
-Thus, the R-value is referring to that one specific component.
+Here’s an example: Single-pane R-value of glass that is one-fourth inch thick is around .90, while R-value of a double-paned window of similar thickness would be nearly double at roughly 1.7.
+Thus, the window’s R-value is referring to that one specific component.